Chapter 1: The Big Picture

 The opportunity cost is the value of the next best alternative use.
 In CBA this would be the next best project.

 Opportunity cost plays a crucial role in how CBA analysts evaluate impacts, and is a fundamental concept we will leverage off in future chapters.

 Economics often focuses on comparative analysis.

 Often when conducting a CBA, we compare the outcome of the policy or project with the proposed change against the outcome that would occur without the change.
 Therefore, we are effectively comparing the current “state of the world” against the proposed use of the resources in the project we are evaluating.
-The “state of the world” is often referred to as the status quo or the base case scenario.
+The “state of the world” is often referred to as the status quo.
 This assumes that the resources utilised in the project would be put to their next best alternative use.
 As economists think at the margin, we are interested in the incremental costs or benefits of each alternative project relative to the status quo.
 By utilising an incremental analysis, only costs and benefits that would not have occurred in the status quo scenario should be included in the CBA.
+Alternatively, a policy or project can be compared to a base case scenario.
+A base case scenario is used when the policy or project must be undertaken in some form implying a change must occur, and incremental costs and benefits would be evaluated against this baseline.
 Example 1.1 highlights incremental analysis.

 Assume that a government entity responsible for transport infrastructure would like to review a section of a highway that has observed several serious roadside incidents over the past year.
 As a CBA analyst you were asked to compare two alternative projects against the current road condition.
 The two projects are:

 - (1) Resurfacing the highway;

 - (2) Resurfacing and installing new safety barriers.